drewmarsh/joplin-recipe-scaler/README.md

 Of course, the background of this card depends on your Joplin theme.

-### ⚖️ Recipe Scaling
+## ⚖️ Recipe Scaling
 The first step in using the scaling feature is to have a recipe card at the **top** of your note that specifies your desired effect.
 While you can add as many recipe cards throughout your recipe as you want, the one at the very **top** of your note is the only one that will enforce scaling logic.

 If you have a recipe that originally made 12 cookies but you want to scale it to make 24, your recipe card would look like this:
 - ```[card, original= 12, scaled= 24,]```

 This is the very minumum that your recipe card will need to specify in order for the scaling feature to function.
-However, many more customization options are also available.
+However, [many more customization options are also available](recipecards).

 For the plugin to know what values to scale throughout your recipe, these values will need to be encapsulated in either curly braces ```{ }``` or angled brackets ```< >``` depending on the unit being scaled.

 For example, values that should be scaled decimally (grams, pounds, ounces) should be closed between curly braces ```{ }``` in the Markdown editor.
 This could look like:
 - ```{15} grams honey```
-- ```{2.5}lbs of chicken breast or rougly {5} to {7} breasts```
+- ```{2.5}lbs of chicken breast or rougly {6} breasts```
 - ```{8} ounces of shredded mozzerlla```

 Alternatively, values that should be scaled fractionally (cups, teaspoons, tablespoons) should be closed between angled brackets ```< >``` in the Markdown editor.
 The following formats are acceptable: